shenwei356/csvtk/doc/docs/usage.md

   1. The CSV parser requires all the lines have same number of fields/columns.
      Even lines with spaces will cause error.
-  2. By default, csvtk think your files have header row, if not, use "-H".
+  2. By default, csvtk thinks your files have header row, if not, use "-H".
   3. By default, lines starting with '#' will be ignored, if the header row starts with '#', please assign "-C" another rare symbol, e.g. '$'.
   4. By default, csvtk handles CSV files, use "-t" for tab-delimited files.
+  5. If " exists in tab-delimited files, use "-l".

 Usage:
   csvtk [command]